Haptoglobin: Structure

 Hp exists in two allelic forms in the human population, so-called Hp1 and Hp2, the latter one having arisen due to the partial duplication of Hp1 gene.
 Three genotypes of Hp, therefore, are found in humans: Hp1-1, Hp2-1, and Hp2-2.
 Hp of different genotypes have been shown to bind hemoglobin with different affinities, with Hp2-2 being the weakest binder.
+Allele 2 encodes for two multimerization domains.
+This results in oligomer formation in carriers of allele 2.
+The frequency of the short allele varies between 7% and 70% depending on racial origin.
+It is unclear which evolutionary advantage is conferred by the longer allele; strikingly, a similar partial duplication independently arose much earlier in a precursor of ruminants.
+Ruminants exclusively express oligomeric haptoglobin.

 In other species

 Hp has been found in all mammals studied so far, some birds, e.g., cormorant and ostrich but also, in its simpler form, in bony fish, e.g., zebrafish.
 Hp is absent in at least some amphibians (Xenopus) and neognathous birds (chicken and goose).

 Clinical significance

 Mutations in this gene or its regulatory regions cause ahaptoglobinemia or hypohaptoglobinemia.
-This gene has also been linked to diabetic nephropathy, the incidence of coronary artery disease in type 1 diabetes, Crohn's disease, inflammatory disease behavior, primary sclerosing cholangitis, susceptibility to idiopathic Parkinson's disease, and a reduced incidence of Plasmodium falciparum malaria.
+This gene has also been linked to diabetic nephropathy, the incidence of coronary artery disease in type 1 diabetes, Crohn's disease, inflammatory disease behavior, primary sclerosing cholangitis, susceptibility to idiopathic Parkinson's disease, the severity of post-exertional malaise in myalgic encephalomyelitis / chronic fatigue syndrome, and a reduced incidence of Plasmodium falciparum malaria.

 Since the reticuloendothelial system will remove the haptoglobin-hemoglobin complex from the body, haptoglobin levels will be decreased in case of intravascular hemolysis or severe extravascular hemolysis.
 In the process of binding to free hemoglobin, haptoglobin sequesters the iron within hemoglobin, preventing iron-utilizing bacteria from benefiting from hemolysis.
 It is theorized that, because of this, haptoglobin has evolved into an acute-phase protein.
 HP has a protective influence on the hemolytic kidney.

 The different haptoglobin phenotypes differ in their antioxidant, scavenging, and immunomodulatory properties.
 This aspect of haptoglobin may gain importance in immune suppressed conditions (such as liver cirrhosis) and the various phenotypes may result in different susceptibility levels towards bacterial infections.

-Some studies associate certain haptoglobin phenotypes with the risk of developing schizophrenia.
+Some studies associate certain haptoglobin phenotypes with the risk of developing hypertension in diabetes and schizophrenia.